-The list of chicory coffee benefits looks very convincing!
-If you want a healthy, great-tasting alternative to coffee, then try chicory coffee!
-While the taste differs from standard coffee, chicory coffee has a very appealing aroma.
-My wife and I discovered that it’s an excellent coffee substitute if you want to avoid caffeine.
-And the list of health benefits is truly impressive!
+Chicory coffee benefits are more profound than most people might think!
+And if you are looking for a great alternative to coffee, then chicory coffee is worth a try!
+While the taste differs from standard coffee, chicory coffee has an appealing aroma, and the list of health benefits is impressive!

-While coffee can be hard on the digestive tract, chicory coffee is very gut friendly.
-Read on and you’ll see why.
+While caffeine can be hard on the digestive tract and other organs, chicory coffee is much more gut friendly.
+Read on to learn why.

 Chicory coffee benefits